Disc Herniations

 There are also factors that increase your risk of developing herniated disc.
 They are as follows: weight, strenuous physical activities, and genetics.

 Treatments for disc herniations include conservative and non-conservative options.
-Conservative options includes a combination of physical therapy, ice and heat application, chiropractic manipulation, non-steroidal anti-inflammatory drugs (NSAIDs), narcotic pain medication, oral steroids and epidural injections.
-These are used to manage the pain, relieve the pressure and discomfort, and provide relief.
+Conservative options include a combination of physical therapy, ice and heat application, chiropractic manipulation, non-steroidal anti-inflammatory drugs (NSAIDs), narcotic pain medication, oral steroids, and epidural injections.
+These are used to manage pain, relieve pressure and discomfort, and provide relief.

 In severe and emergency cases, surgery and minimally-invasive procedures are the best options.